Master of The Seas

 Master of The Seas (foaled March 4, 2018) is a multiple Grade 1 winning Irish-bred British-trained Thoroughbred racehorse.
 The horse has raced in Great Britain, Ireland, United Arab Emirates, Canada and United States.
 In 2023 the horse won the Woodbine Mile and Breeders' Cup Mile at Santa Anita Park.

 Background

 Master of The Seas is a bay gelding who was bred and owned by Sheikh Mohammed's Godolphin organisation.
 He was sent into training with Charlie Appleby, whose stable is based at Newmarket, Suffolk, but typically relocates to Dubai in winter.

-He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
-At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
-Dubawi is the most expensive publicly listed sire in the world in 2023, and will stand at an unchanged mark of £350,000 at Darley's Dalham Hall Stud in England in 2024.
+He was sired by Dubawi, a son of Dubai Millennium, whose major victories included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
+As a breeding stallion, Dubawi became one of the leading sires in thoroughbred racing, producing major winners including Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
+In 2023, Dubawi was listed as the world's most expensive publicly advertised stallion standing at a fee off £350,000 at Darley's Dalham Hall Stud in England for the 2024 breeding season.